will-lawson66/automation-scheduling/README.md

 Copyright (c) 2025, William Lawson

-This software is licensed under the Gnu GPLv3.0 License.
+This software is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 License.
 See the LICENSE file for details.